rosemaryuser/Build-Kernel/README.md

 ### Disable LTO

-This is used to optimize the kernel, but sometimes it causes errors, so it is provided that it can be disabled, set to true to disable.
+This is used to optimize the kernel, but sometimes it causes errors, so it is provided that it can be disabled, set to false to enable.

 ### Use overlayfs

-Please enable this parameter if the kernel does not have it, the module requires
+It is recommended to add the overlayfs configs in defconfig of your kernel soure.

+`CONFIG_OVERLAY_FS=y`
+`CONFIG_OVERLAY_FS_REDIRECT_DIR=y`
+`CONFIG_OVERLAY_FS_INDEX=y`

 ### Need DTBO